 Similar to South America, Sub-Saharan Africa is a region where award travel tends to be of at least a moderately, if not quite overwhelmingly, difficult.
 And as one of the most popular and well-served destinations within this region, South Africa will be a natural focus for much of the discussion.

-There’s often the same trade-off between availability and quality that you might encounter with travelling to South America: airlines like Swiss, Etihad Airways, Lufthansa, Qatar Airways, Turkish Airlines, and Singapore Airlines will offer a better onboard product, but will be trickier to book, whereas Egyptair and Ethiopian Airlines tend to have ample availability and a convenient routing at the expense of the aspirational touch.
+There’s often the same trade-off between availability and quality that you might encounter with travelling to South America: airlines like Swiss, Etihad Airways, Lufthansa, Qatar Airways, Turkish Airlines, and Singapore Airlines offer a better onboard product, but can be trickier to book with points due to competition, whereas EgyptAir and Ethiopian Airlines tend to have ample availability and a convenient routing at the expense of the aspirational touch.

 Once you look outside of South Africa and towards any other Sub-Saharan African country, the flight options continue to dwindle in number, with Ethiopian Airlines essentially acting as a mainline carrier for the entire region.